-- Part 1.
-Nonprofit Organization Subapplicant Information - Legal name of the organization - Physical address of the facility inclusive of street, city, state, zip code, and county - Year the facility was constructed - Is the building owned or being leased/rented - ▶ If leasing/renting, do you have owner's permission to make the proposed security enhancements - What year did you begin operating in/from this facility - Are you the only nonprofit operating in/from this facility - ▶ If no, explain how the proposed security enhancements benefit both you and the other organizations - Based on your mission statement, please summarize your organization's mission, ideology, and/or beliefs - Select the primary organization type from the dropdown menu - lf other, describe the type of organization - Select the organization's primary affiliation from the dropdown menu - ▶ If other, describe affiliation - Is the organization eligible under the IRC to receive NSGP funds? - Does the organization have a UEI Number - Are you physically located in a current Urban Area Security initiative designated urban area? - If yes, select designated urban area from dropdown list
+- Part I. Nonprofit Organization Subapplicant Information Continued - Based on your mission statement, please summarize your organization's mission, ideology, and/or beliefs - Select the primary organization type from the dropdown menu - If other, describe the type of organization - Select the function that best describes the organization from the dropdown menu - Select the organization's primary affiliation from the dropdown menu - If other, describe affiliation - Is the organization eligible under the IRC to receive NSGP funds? - Does the organization have a UEI Number - Are you physically located in a current Urban Area Security initiative designated urban area? - If yes, select designated urban area from dropdown list